codebreaker5163/TestAssignment/README.md

 - API URL and token are stored in Info.plist for security.

 - On receiving data, it’s decoded into a [Movie] (marked @Published) so the UI updates automatically.
+(ExploreModel.swift)

 - The raw data is also saved as bytes to a local text file for offline use.
 If the API call fails, we load data from that file (fallback in the catch block).
+(ExploreModel.swift)

 **Other details:**

-- API calls arer done through APIHandler (It's a singleton)
+- API calls arer done through APIHandler (It's a singleton) (APIHandler.swift)

 - Pagination is handled with an integer counter.
 Pull-to-refresh loads the next page.
+(ExploreModel.swift)

 - The movie detail screen is straightforward and displays tapped movie details.
+(MovieDetailsView.swift)

 https://github.com/user-attachments/assets/aa23441a-9731-4524-9f9d-4bc76ca4a890